rtclauss/account/README.md

 ```

 #### Build container and push to container registry
+The first command builds the container image while the second, `docker push`, pushes the image to the registry you configured.

 ```bash
 ./mvnw clean install -Dquarkus.container-image.build=true \                                                                                                              ✔  base   system   14:26:36 
     -Dquarkus.container-image.tag=<your tag> \